domhnallmorr/PYCabin_Tk/README.md

 App allows the use to define parts and generate the various layouts.
 Generated layouts can be exported to dxf CAD files, MS Word/Excel tables.

 For EELs the user can define a current layout and a go-to layout.
-A final layout to be installed on the aircraft (choosing which existing items to keep) can be defined and a BOM generated accordiingly.
+A final layout to be installed on the aircraft (choosing which existing items to keep) can be defined and a BOM generated accordingly.

 The intention was to include a database system, where details of parts could be stored for future reference.
 As an example, weight, documenation and attaching hardware for a piece of emergency equipment could be stored in a database, and be quickly obtainable for future projects.
 This was never implemented.